Andy Thorn (American football)

-Andrew “Bro” Robert Thorn (born February 4, 1982) is an American former professional football tight end in the National Football League for the Philadelphia Eagles and Dallas Cowboys.
-He played college football at the University of Northern Iowa.
+Andrew “Bro” Robert Thorn (born February 4, 1982) is an American former professional football player who was a tight end in the National Football League (NFL) for the Philadelphia Eagles and Dallas Cowboys.
+He played college football for the Northern Iowa Panthers.

 Early life

 Thorn attended Waterford Mott High School, where he was a two-way player at tight end and defensive end.
 As a sophomore, he made 2 receptions for 15 yards.
 As a junior, he had 19 receptions for 270 yards, 3 touchdowns and received All-conference honors.

 As a senior, he collected 25 receptions for 450 yards, 6 touchdowns, 68 tackles and 3 sacks.
 He set a school record with 3 touchdown receptions in a single-game.
 He helped his team finish with a 6–4 record and qualify to the state playoffs for the first time in school history, while receiving second-team All-Metro and All-county honors.

 He also practiced basketball, track and baseball.
 He set the school record in the shot put (57'9") and discus throw (172'9").
 He received Academic All-state honors in his last 2 years.